-Judith Scott and Dan Miller included in the 57th International Art Exhibition of the Venice Biennale
+Judith Scott and Dan Miller participating in the 57th International Art Exhibition of La Biennale di Venezia

-Creative Growth Art Center is pleased to announce that two of its artists, Dan Miller and Judith Scott, will be included in the International Art Exhibition of the 57th Venice Biennale.
+Creative Growth Art Center is pleased to announce that two of its artists, Dan Miller and Judith Scott, were invited to participate in the 57th International Art Exhibition of La Biennale di Venezia.
 The inclusion of their work in “Viva Arte Viva,” curated by Christine Macel, marks a significant advancement for the presentation and appreciation of the work of artists with developmental disabilities in the contemporary art context.
-The Biennale opens in Venice on May 13 and continues until November 26, 2017.
+The Biennale Arte 2017 opens in Venice on May 13 and continues until November 26, 2017.

 “Creative Growth would like to thank Christine Marcel for her vision and support of Dan and Judy’s work,” said Creative Growth Director Tom di Maria.
 “Judith Scott and Dan Miller’s path, from institutionalization and isolation to the highest recognition in contemporary art, is a magnificent story.
 And it’s also the story of Creative Growth.
 We believe that all people, regardless of their circumstance, can grow and prosper creatively with the right support.”